The Garden Media Guild Awards 2018: Categories

 8 Journalist of the Year

-For a journalist who regularly produces memorable, distinct and original writing that entertains, avoids cliche, breaks new ground and is relevant to the reader.
+For the journalist who regularly produces memorable, distinct and original writing that entertains, avoids cliche, breaks new ground and is relevant to the reader, working in any gardening publication, in print or online.

 Sponsored by Stihl